samuel-thompsonn/browser-fighting-game-server/doc/notes.md

 Okay, that's squared away.
 I'm tired, so I'll add the center configuration later.

 And now I've successfully added a new attack to Ryu (though without figuring out the controls :p) in less than 10 minutes!
 This is awesome and it should let me improve the gameplay really quickly!
 I should commit what I have before I lose something important!
 Beyond that I'm just awfully tired to continue.

+## 5/4/2024

+5:00 pm - 5:57 pm (57m)
+6:30 pm - 7:30 pm (1h, 57m total)

+What can I do now to make it easier to define attack states?

+- DONE Allow hiding source code
+- Allow defining the key presses to go to the attack (skipping for now)
+- DONE Add control for the state to return to (for crouching attacks)
+- Panning the canvas
+- Add control for animation center
+- Ergonomics and layout

+Now I'm running into an issue defining character controls where it seems we can't do the low kick in the editor even if I hard code the controls to be moveDown+lightAttack.
+Why is this?
+It seems the problem has something to do with the interactions library being undefined for some reason.

+The problem was that I accidentally duplicated the ID for the light kick interaction, so it was using the wrong light kick interaction in the wrong place.
+I fixed it.
+Glad it wasn't a problem in the code, but I should probably make it throw an error when there's duplicate IDs.

+I went ahead and added a light crouching kick so you can poke people while crouching, so that's good.

+## 5/5/2024

+10:33 am - 11:05 am (32m)
+11:22 am - 12:02 pm (40m, total 1h12m)

+For the sake of consistent progress, let's add another attack to the character if it's appropriate.

+What even is a reasonable set of 'moves' to define a character?

+- jab (light directionless attack)
+  - can be multi-hit
+- heavy jab (heavy directionless attack)
+- tilts (light directional attack)
+  - down tilt (hits crouching enemy)
+  - forward tilt (hits more forward)
+  - up tilt (hits enemies in the air)
+- heavies (heavy directional attack)
+  - up heavy (hits upward)
+  - down heavy (hits both sides)
+  - forward heavy (strong hit)
+- AERIALS
+- blocking
+- grabs/throws?

+I also have this cool idea of making moves modular so that you can have either a roguelike or a Hearthstone Arena aspect where you draft up a character from random moves (some better, some worse) and use it to fight people.

+I'm also interested in adding jumping and aerial movement.
+So I should probably re-configure the movement system to use momentum instead of having player states directly control position all the time.
+And I should add gravity and a falling state.
+I guess we can get started on that!

+The first thing to do is get rid of the existing movement effect syntax.
+Instead I want to do movement through unconditional interaction effects involve acceleration.

+## 5/6/2024

+I was working on adding acceleration.
+I think I left a note for myself on where I left off.
+The problem is probably that I'm not actually sourcing the 'acceleration' stat from anywhere.
+How does the interaction library actually work?

+The actual problem is that I was trying to grab the acceleration value from the context of the interaction when in reality I should just be using the value stored in the interaction instance itself.

+## 5/7/2024

+8:15 pm - 8:46 pm (31m)
+9:31 pm - 9:35 pm (4m)
+10:44 pm - 10:45 pm (1m)
+10:50 pm - 10:52 pm (2m)
+10:54 pm -

+I am trying to add jumping and falling to the game.
+Right now when you jump you accelerate infinitely into the air, which is not what I want.
+So I'm adding another state, midair, which doesn't apply upward acceleration.

+With that comes ground collision.
+And while I'm tempted to put ground collision's effect on physics in the game code directly instead of defining it using the character file.
+But I also want to add state transitions that depend on colliding with the ground--mainly that when you are falling and collide with the ground you transition to a landing state.

+This makes me realize that I can probably make a separate character class implementing the same interface which hard-codes many of the interactions and is parameterized by a more structured character data file like one that just defines certain parameters about jump states or specific attacks like tilts, smashes (heavies) etc.

+Anyway, let's not get away from the goal--when you hit the ground, it should provide a condition signal.

+This entire time I was multiplying the y component of acceleration by the directional movement factor.
+That's what's been causing all this buggy behavior where we sometimes go down and sometimes up!

+I also see no reason to cap the player's vertical velocity, so I removed that.
+Next, I can work on allowing the player to move around in the air, and then maybe I can try adding an attack in the air!

+## 5/11/2024

+Last time I was working on adding midair movement.
+But I have a problem where the movement pipeline always multiplies movement by the direction factor, so when I have the character move in negative X direction when pressing moveLeft, we actually move right if we're facing left.
+So what's the solution?
+I should add an option to the definition for an acceleration effect that lets you ignore direction.

+That would involve modifying the movement pipeline so that we can parameterize the direction effect on movement.
+But that should be doable--it just requires me to parameterize whether to involve direction.